Gegcuk/learining_path/README.md

-# My Software Development Learning Journey
+# 🛤️ My Software Development Learning Journey

 Welcome to my personal roadmap for mastering software development—a journey built on curiosity, discipline, and a passion for continuous growth.
-This repository is a carefully structured learning path, enhanced with carefully selected courses and real-world projects to reinforce each phase of study.
+This repository is a carefully structured learning path, enhanced with selected courses and real-world projects to reinforce each phase of study.

-From establishing a solid foundation in core Java to navigating build tools, databases, microservices, and cloud-native ecosystems—here’s my structured plan.
+From establishing a solid foundation in core Java to navigating build tools, databases, microservices, GraphQL, and cloud-native ecosystems—here’s my structured plan.

+---

 ## 📝 Learning Tactics

-I use self-made tactics to enhance my learning based on recent researches.
+I employ self-devised strategies to enhance my learning, grounded in recent research.
 For every chapter I read, I create detailed tests that include:

-- Open questions
-- Test questions
+- Open-ended questions
-- Multiple choice questions
+- Multiple-choice questions
-- Fill-the-gap exercises
+- Fill-in-the-blank exercises
-- Architecture and practice questions
+- Architecture and practical application questions

 This approach reinforces my understanding and ensures I can apply theoretical knowledge in practical scenarios.